metallb/metallb/design/metallb-operator.md

 - No changes are proposed for the core MetalLB project.
-- This is not intended to replace the end goal of an eventual full CRD based interface in the core MetalLb project, but instead provide a place to iterate on an interface without any disruption to the project in the short term.
+- This is not intended to replace the end goal of an eventual full CRD based interface in the core MetalLB project, but instead provide a place to iterate on an interface without any disruption to the project in the short term.